2.1. mola-sm-georeferencing: optimal geo-referencing

 mola-sm-georeferencing -i datasetWithGPS.simplemap --write-into myMap.mm

-Alternatively, the georeferenciation metadata can be also stored, independently of a metric map, in an independent file with:
+Alternatively, the georeferenciation metadata can be also stored, independently of a metric map,

 # georeference it: